Manning the Navy, Tower Hill, London’, 1790

 The Dreaded Press Gang

-The first recorded account of Edward’s life is on 02 June 1803 when he was 18 years of age.
-A number of unconfirmed sources suggest Edward had gained a good knowledge of the sea through working with his father on local fishing vessels and was a prime target for the dreaded press gangs.
+The first recorded account of Edward’s life is on the 2nd June 1803 when he was 18 years of age.
+A number of unconfirmed sources suggest Edward had gained a good knowledge of the sea through working with his father on local fishing vessels and so was a prime target for the dreaded press gangs.
 By early 1803, Britain’s war with France had resumed and the navy sent out the call for thousands of men who were summarily taken from their homes, trade and vessels to serve on Royal Navy ships.
 This was legally and brutally enforced, with the impressments law stating that “eligible men between the ages of 18 and 55 years” could be pressed into service for an unspecified period.
 According to the law, press gangs were not permitted to seize seamen on outward bound vessels, but there was no restriction on ships bound for home ports.
 At the time of the Battle of Trafalgar (21 October 1805) over half the Royal Navy’s 120,000 sailors were pressed men, including quite a large number of Irishmen.

 The details of Edward’s impressment remain a mystery.
 Some accounts indicate he was taken from his father’s vessel at Youghal although it appears more likely he was snatched in Cork Harbour, near Ballinacurra or along the coast in Cork Harbour.
 We do know that he was held aboard the armed tender, HMS Louisa by a Lieutenant Kennan.